CartoDB/carto-react-template/template/src/docs/documentation.md

 This section includes how-to guides to show you how you can work with the boilerplate to build your application.

+We are going to show how you can adapt the application look & feel, add a new page/view for showing the world countries, add the public countries layer to this page and, finally, add a category widget that lets you filter the country by continent.

 ### How to adapt the look & feel

 When you are building your own application based on the boilerplate, you usually want to adapt the look & feel to use a different typography or define your own primary and secondary colors.